-Very High Fire Hazard Severity Zones in LRA As Recommended by CAL FIRE
+Very High Fire Hazard Severity Zones in LRA As Recommended By CAL FIRE

 Government Code 51175-89 directs the California Department of Forestry and Fire Protection (CAL FIRE) to identify areas of very high fire hazard severity zones within Local Responsibility Areas (LRA).
 Mapping of the areas, referred to as Very High Fire Hazard Severity Zones (VHFHSZ), is based on data and models of, potential fuels over a 30-50 year time horizon and their associated expected fire behavior, and expected burn probabilities to quantify the likelihood and nature of vegetation fire exposure (including firebrands) to buildings.
-Details on the project and specific modeling methodology can be found at http://frap.cdf.ca.gov/projects/hazard/methods.htm.
-Local Responsibility Area VHFHSZ mapping techniques, and data.
+Details on the project and specific modeling methodology can be found at http://frap.fire.ca.gov/projects/hazard/fhz.html.
+Local Responsibility Area VHFHSZ maps were initially developed in the mid-1990s and are now being updated based on improved science, mapping techniques, and data.